Drake's Cakes: 2000s and 2010s

 Hostess Brands Inc. (formerly Interstate Bakeries Corporation) filed for bankruptcy a second time on January 11, 2012 and eventually filed for liquidation on November 16, 2012.

 On April 9, 2013, McKee Foods Corporation completed the purchase of the Drake's brand for $27.5 million out of liquidation from Hostess Brands.
 McKee Foods reintroduced the Drake's top-selling items on September 22, 2013.

 During the fall of 2017, and without warning to consumers, McKee stopped production and distribution of Drake's Coffee Cakes.
 On July 27, 2018, McKee announced that Drake's Coffee Cakes would return in the fall.

 In popular culture

 Drake's Coffee Cakes are mentioned in the season 3 episode of the NBC sitcom Seinfeld titled "The Suicide", which aired on January 29, 1992.
 In addition, in the season 5 episode "The Dinner Party", which aired on February 3, 1994, George Costanza suggests bringing Ring Dings and Pepsi to a dinner party.
 As a result, the brand has become associated with Seinfeld.
+In the 1993 movie A Bronx Tale, the character C says a man is called Frankie Coffeecake because his face looked like a Drake's coffee cake.

+They also became somewhat associated with comedian Rosie O'Donnell when she gave them away on her TV talk show.
 Yodels are referenced in the season 4 episode of the CBS sitcom Everybody Loves Raymond titled "Robert's Rodeo", which aired on February 7, 2000.
+Drake's Devil Dogs are mentioned in the season 4 episode of the HBO series The Sopranos titled "The Weight", which aired on October 6, 2002.

+Both Yodels and RingDings were frequently mentioned on the sitcom The King of Queens as favorites of main character Doug Heffernan; Devil Dogs were also mentioned in the episode "Roamin' Holiday [S2E10]".